gsoules/MkDocs/digital-archive/docs/relationships/relationships-editor.md

 ## How it works

-The **_Relationships Editor_** page is designed to work in conjunction with the [Recently Viewed Items](/user/recently-viewed/#recently-viewed-items-page) list.
-That is, before going to the **_Relationships Editor_** page, you should have populated the recently viewed items list with only those items that you want to work with on the **_Relationships Editor_** page, though if a few rogue items sneak in, you can simply click their **_Remove_** link to get rid of them.
+The **_Relationships Editor_** page is designed to work in conjunction with the [Flagged Items](/user/recently-viewed/#flagged-items-page) list.
+That is, before going to the **_Relationships Editor_** page, you should have populated the flagged items list with only those items that you want to work with on the **_Relationships Editor_** page, though if a few rogue items sneak in, you can simply click their **_Remove_** link to get rid of them.